isomerpages/sp-educonference/pages/ISATE 2024 Paper Presentation Session 3.md

 <p>Abstract</p>
 <p>This paper discusses implementing a Digital Twin (DT) virtual model to
 simulate scenarios impractical to recreate physically for the module ET0917:
-PLC Applications in the School of Electrical &amp; Electronics</p>
-<p>Engineering (SEEE).
-However, integrating DT into the lab involves numerous
-steps potentially leading to cognitive overload for the students.
+PLC Applications in the School of Electrical &amp; Electronics Engineering (SEEE).
+However, integrating DT into the lab involves numerous steps potentially leading to cognitive overload for the students.
 To foster sustainable learning, the lab activity design combines Self-Determination Theory (SDT) and Cognitive Load Theory (CLT) to address both the motivational and cognitive aspects so that students are not only motivated to learn but also have the cognitive resources to do so effectively.</p>
 <p>A mixed-methods approach including diverging stacked bar charts, sentiment
 analysis of student comments, focus group discussions, and teaching staff feedback was used to evaluate DT lab’s effectiveness.
 Data from 96 out